ElliotRoe/lit-lake/README.md

 # Lit Lake: Search & Analyze Literature Libraries with Claude

+> ⚠️ **UNDER CONSTRUCTION** ⚠️
+> This project (and the README itself for that matter) is actively being developed.
+Features may be incomplete, documentation may be outdated, and breaking changes may occur.
+Use at your own risk and check back for updates!

 Connect [Claude](https://www.anthropic.com/claude) (and others) to [Zotero](https://www.zotero.org/) with one click.
 Discover related papers through semantic search, analyze references with full context and allow Claude to access the full text (including embedded images) of your library.

 ## Installation